mybatis/mybatis-dynamic-sql/src/site/markdown/docs/subQueries.md

         .where(exists(
                 select(orderLine.allColumns())
                 .from(orderLine, "ol")
-                .where(orderLine.itemId, isEqualTo(itemMaster.itemId.qualifiedWith("im")))
+                .where(orderLine.itemId, isEqualTo(itemMaster.itemId))
         ))
         .orderBy(itemMaster.itemId)
         .build()
         .render(RenderingStrategies.MYBATIS3);
 ```

-Note that we have to apply the qualifier for the outer query ("im") to the inner query.
-The qualifier
+Note that the qualifier for the outer query ("im") is automatically applied to the inner query, as well as the
-for the inner query ("ol") is automatically applied.
+qualifier for the inner query ("ol").
+Carrying alias from an outer query to an inner query is only supported with
+exists or not exists sub queries.

 An example of a column based subquery is as follows: